Formal Definitions of Conservative Probability Distribution Functions (PDFs): Comparison with Previous Definitions

 \subsection{Gaussian PDFs}

-When determining whether $p_c = \mathrm{N}(\mu_c,\Sigma_c)$ is conservative w.r.t. $p_t = \mathrm{N}(\mu_t,\Sigma_t$), there are several definitions of conservativeness that one can use.
-These definitions include the p.s.d and p.d. definitions in (\ref{eq:psd}), the GEOP and GEKL definitions (Section \ref{ss:priorDefs}), and the two definitions proposed in this work: strictly conservative (SC -- Definition \ref{def: Original_Cons}) and weakly conservative (WC -- Definition \ref{def: Broader_Cons}).
+When determining whether $p_c = \mathrm{N}(\mu_c,\Sigma_c)$ is conservative w.r.t. $p_t = \mathrm{N}(\mu_t,\Sigma_t)$ (Question \#1 in the introduction), there are several definitions of conservativeness that one can use.
+These definitions include the definitions discussed in Section \ref{ss:priorDefs} -- the p.s.d definition that apply specifically to Gaussians, and the the GEOP and GEKL definitions for general distributions -- and the two definitions proposed in this work: strictly conservative (SC -- Definition \ref{def: Original_Cons}) and weakly conservative (WC -- Definition \ref{def: Broader_Cons}).

 In Table~\ref{tab:gaussCompare}, we show when $p_c$ is conservative w.r.t $p_t$ for each definition.
 Each row represents various relationships between $p_c$ and $p_t$, and each column represents a different definition of conservative.
 In general, the columns are ordered from most restrictive to least restrictive.
 In \ref{a:tableProofs}, we provide justification for several entries in Table~\ref{tab:gaussCompare}.